-Yet, 39% of TEF and partner beneficiaries rank their most important clients as their friends and relatives that they know from before.
+Yet 39% of TEF and partner beneficiaries rank their most important clients as their friends and relatives that they know from before.

 This suggests that beneficiaries largely rely on their immediate networks to help support their business venture development, which makes business more vulnerable to shocks.
 Relying on immediate networks for sales can suggest vulnerable businesses for whom growth could pose a challenge.
-While these businesses are profitable, there is still a need for more investment expand business and ensure sustainability.